-The assessment, also known as a Hazardous Building Materials Survey (HBMS), includes both visual inspections and sampling of materials to determine whether a site contains asbestos, lead, polychlorinated biphenyls (PCBs), mold, universal hazardous waste or other hazards that can lurk in building materials or the subsurface of a building such as underground storage tanks, contaminated soil or groundwater.
+The assessment, also known as a Hazardous Building Materials Survey (HBMS), includes both visual inspections and sampling of materials to determine whether a site contains asbestos, lead, polychlorinated biphenyls (PCBs), mold and moisture, universal hazardous waste or other hazards that can lurk in building materials or the subsurface of a building such as underground storage tanks, contaminated soil or groundwater.

 Omega team members have deep expertise in the safe and compliant identification, remediation and management of hazardous materials for a wide variety of projects.
 Our services eliminate the threat of unrecognized hazards that can pose health and safety hazards to workers and building occupants and derail project deadlines and budgets.
 A comprehensive pre-construction or pre-demolition hazardous building materials assessment lets you move forward with confidence and with a cost-effective plan for managing any required remediation in accordance with regulatory standards.

 - Asbestos Survey

 - Lead Survey

 - Moisture and Mold Assessment

 - Inspection for PCBs in Light Ballasts, Transformers, etc.

 - Fluorescent Light Assessment for Mercury Vapor